Pain and Palliative Care

 in their Pediatric ICU.
 She is double board certified in Acute Care and

 Pediatrics, and, as an advanced practice nurse, Lorna practiced 13 years

 in the PICU, served as a preceptor to MSN students, and continues as a

 guest faculty for the University of Tennessee, Knoxville’s School

 of Nursing.
 In 2014, she began a new role at ETCH with the Anesthesia

 Department as their Pain and Palliative Care Nurse Practitioner.
-She greatly

-to better serve her patients and their families.
+ways to better serve her patients and their families.

 Joni Pappas MA, MT-BC

 Joni Pappas is a board certified music therapist with additional training